jasonwei20/eda_nlp/README.md

 By [Jason Wei](https://jasonwei20.github.io/research/) and Kai Zou, with Protago Labs AI Research.

+Note: **Do not** email me with questions, as I will not reply.
+Please open an issue.

 We present **EDA**: **e**asy **d**ata **a**ugmentation techniques for boosting performance on text classification tasks.
 These are a generalized set of data augmentation techniques that are easy to implement and have shown improvements on five NLP classification tasks, with substantial improvements on datasets of size *N<500*.
 While other techniques require you to train a language model on an external dataset just to get a small boost, we found that simple text editing operations using EDA result in substantial performance gains.
 Given a sentence in the training set, we perform the following operations:

 - **Synonym Replacement (SR):** Randomly choose *n* words from the sentence that are not stop words.
 Replace each of these words with one of its synonyms chosen at random.